 United States Naval Academy!

-We are thrilled to have you on the Yard this summer!
+We are thrilled to host you this June on the Yard!
 Here you can find information about payment, transportation, attendance requirements, family programs, and a packing list.
 If you need to reach us, please email: summerseminar@usna.edu

 We’ll see you soon!